top of page

 Brian Deiker has always had a passion for acquiring new physical skills.
 As early as he can remember, he says, "I've been fascinated by how the human body learns and moves, and to this day, that interest hasn't diminished."

-Equipped with a wide variety of skills and better educated in the sciences, Brian shares his findings.
-While doing so, he demonstrates what's possible when you provide your brain with what it needs to learn, retain, maintain, and ultimately be able to recall a learned skill for future use.
-In addition, Brian also presents a strong argument as to why quick learning systems could be better in most situations.
+Equipped with a wide variety of skills and better educated in the brain sciences, Brian shares his findings.
+While doing so, he demonstrates what's possible when you provide your brain with what it needs to learn, retain, and maintain a learned skill, ultimately enabling you to recall it for future use.
+In addition, Brian presents a strong argument for why quick learning systems could be improved in most situations.
 He adds, "With over 8,000,000,000 uniquely designed brains living on the planet, it is impossible to accommodate each of these brains with a one-size-fits-all system.
 And, because there are far too many variables to be considered, you can't dismiss them from the learning process."

 bottom of page